-Shortly after kicking off the conference on Monday, September 24th, WLA took time to recognize Montana resident Bill Milton for his exceptional contributions to the stewardship and conservation of working lands throughout Montana.
+Western Landowners Alliance was delighted to publicly recognize Montana resident Bill Milton with the first annual “Lands and Livelihoods Award” for his exceptional contributions to the stewardship and conservation of working lands throughout Montana.

 The award was created to recognize an owner or manager of working lands who has made exceptional contributions as a citizen in sustaining working lands, connected landscapes and native species.
 The award is given to recognize exceptional vision in helping to create, as Wallace Stegner once said, “a society to match the scenery.”
 Alternatively, the award could also be awarded to an exemplary partner in working lands stewardship identified from within a government agency, an NGO or the private sector.